Selena Gomez’s Mom Reportedly Called Justin Bieber, But Why?

 “[Selena’s] family feels that no one has ever gotten under her skin like [Justin Bieber] and, ultimately, he affected her in a deeply negative way,” a source told Life & Style magazine on January 11.

-So, when Gomez reportedly left treatment at the end of last year, prior to her appearance at the American Music Awards in November, Justin Bieber was allegedly told not to call, text, email or see her at all.
+So, when Gomez reportedly left treatment at the end of last year, prior to her appearance at the American Music Awards in November, Justin Bieber was allegedly told not to call, text, email, or see her at all.

 In August of last year, Gomez released a statement to People Magazine in which she revealed struggles with her mental health.
 Weeks prior, she and Justin Bieber were involved in a dramatic feud on Instagram, which was prompted by a photo of Bieber and his then-flame Sofia Richie.